thayesx/pallidocs-website/index.md

 backgroundVideo: https://player.vimeo.com/external/317148607.hd.mp4?s=a2e9cd5cbb41d0f9c61e2abf99488147eddc9261&profile_id=175
 mobileBackgroundImg: "/assets/Phone_PICTURE.png"
 paragraphs:
-- The emotions that come with a serious diagnosis can be hard to manage.
-It's an experience that will force anyone to reckon with their goals in life—while each moment can shift the balance between uncertainty and grace.
+- "The emotions that follow a serious illness can be difficult to express.
+It is an experience that will force a person to reckon with their ultimate goals in life.
+  Each new moment shifts the balance between grace and uncertainty, between faith and doubt. \n\n "
-- But with crisis comes an opportunity to find new meaning.
-Old wounds may become new openings.
-One can see the world through the eyes of the heart.
+- 'But along with crisis comes the opportunity to find new meaning.
+Old wounds become new openings and we begin to see the world through the eyes of the heart. '
-- These films are meant to honor a community built on strength and fellowship.
-They're intended to remind each of us that we're never alone.
+- 'These Films and Reflections are meant to honor a community built on strength and fellowship.
+They are intended to remind us that our lives matter and that we are not alone. '
-- We hope they can inspire conversation, open doors to new emotions, and remind us that joy can always be found in unexpected ways.
+- 'We hope they can inspire a conversation, evoke an emotion and remind us that joy can be found in unexpected ways. '
 - Sincerely,<br><br> John Stavas<br> Cody Huff<br> Sara Martin, MD<br> Mohana Karlekar,
   MD<br> Mark Stavas, MD
 films: